laurentb/symfttpd/README.md

       include_shell "/path/to/example.com/config/lighttpd.php --default=mobile"
     }

-You have to restart lighttpd each time you add a file the the web/ root.
+If symfttpd is running in single-process mode, you have to restart lighttpd each time you add a file the the web/ root.
 Hopefully, it doesn't happen often.
 Also, don't forget to run `php symfony plugin:publish-assets`, or even better, `mksymlinks` before.

 ### Available options